 To avoid such accidental overdoses, it is important to always consult a medical professional, follow directions when it comes to dosages and mixing medications, and to keep medications properly stored and out of children’s reach.

-If you believe someone may have overdosed, it is important to act quickly.
+If you believe someone may have overdosed on opioids, it is important to act quickly.
+The following link has more detailed information.
 Many are concerned that they may get in trouble for using drugs or alcohol illegally, however, a number of states have Good Samaritan Laws that may protect you in this situation.
 When in doubt, it is always best to contact emergency services, as it could be the difference between saving a life.

 - Call 9-1-1 immediately.
 Be prepared to provide the operator with the address of where you are located.
 If you are able, let them know what drugs were ingested.